dcarva3226/data-simulator-v2/README.md

 ## Project Title
 Needed a place to start storing sample javascript code for future re-use.
+This project represents a data loader tool.

 ## License
 Proprietary / Custom License